 The College moved to Fairfax, Virginia in 2004 and was certified to operate associate degree programs in Business Administration, Computer Science, Cosmetology, Dental Laboratory Technology, Teaching English for Early Childhood, and Technical and Business English in 2005 by the SCHEV.

 Columbia College was nationally accredited by the Council on Occupational Education (COE) for the certificate programs in February 2007 and the associate degree programs in September 2008, with the addition of Cosmetology and Teaching English to Speakers of Other Languages (TESOL).

-In 2010, J-1 Visa program for visiting international students and scholars was approved by U.S. Department of State.
+In 2010, a J-1 Visa program for visiting international students and scholars was approved by the U.S. Department of State.

-Over the years, Columbia College has developed and expanded its program offering to a diverse population of students and curriculum revisions along with, the addition of new facilities and equipment to better serve our students.
+Over the years, Columbia College has developed and expanded its program to provide opportunities to a diverse population of students.
+We have also updated and added facilities, and regularly revise curricula to better serve our students.

-Today, Columbia College offers eight Associate degrees, nine certificates and the ESL courses to students from over 30 countries globally.
+Today, Columbia College offers seven Associate degrees, five certificates and ESL courses to students from over 40 countries globally.